Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Simulation Studies

 Figure \ref{fig:sim2B} presents the non-overlap ratio for each intervention.
 In Simulation 2B, the ratio is lower in the central region but rises sharply to 50\% in the extreme intervention regions due to the divergence between the conditional distributions of \( A \) for \( L = 0 \) and \( L = 1 \).
 In contrast, Simulation 2A exhibits generally low non-overlap ratios across intervention values, except near the boundaries.
 This difference arises because, in Simulation 2B, the intervention distributions for \( L = 0 \) and \( L = 1 \) are distinct, whereas in Simulation 2A, they are more similar, exhibiting higher overlap.

-Figure \ref{fig:sim2C} shows the true estimand values for both the standard CDRC, the CDRC with the most feasible intervention and trimming estimand.
+Figure \ref{fig:sim2C} shows the true estimand values for both the standard CDRC, FDRC and trimming estimand.
 In Simulation 2A, where non-overlap is absent, the three true curves are nearly identical because the intervention is feasible for all individuals.
 However, in Simulation 2B, the estimands diverge outside the central region, as the most feasible intervention shifts toward the center due to limited feasibility at extreme values, and the trimming estimand exhibits more radical counterfactual shifts.
 For all three curves, the estimates are very close to the true values, as the true outcome function is designed to be straightforward.

 Figure \ref{fig:sim2D} compares the absolute bias between Simulations 2A and 2B.
 Compared to Simulation 2A, Simulation 2B exhibits positivity violation issues, leading to higher absolute bias for all estimands, particularly in regions with high non-overlap.
-Nonetheless, the most feasible intervention shows lower bias under both conditions compared to the standard estimand and does not exceed the bias level of the standard estimand when positivity violations are minimal, as observed in Simulation 2A.
+Nonetheless, the FDRC shows lower bias under both conditions compared to the standard estimand and does not exceed the bias level of the standard estimand when positivity violations are minimal, as observed in Simulation 2A.
 The trimming estimand performs well at times, but it is unstable in certain areas.